TREKKING IN MONTENEGRO

 BIRD WATCHING IN MONTENEGRO

 In comparison to other European countries, the number of 213 species that breed in Montenegro is relatively high, taking into consideration that Montenegro is one of the smallest European countries.
-For example, according to its surface, Montenegro is in the 39th place, while according to the number of breeding birds at 22th, just below Hungary, which is nearly seven times larger than Montenegro.
-Also, Montenegro has more breeding birds than the United Kingdom, the Czech Republic, Portugal, Denmark, Slovenia, or Switzerland, for example.
+For example, according to its surface, Montenegro is in 39th place, while according to the number of breeding birds at 22nd, just below Hungary, which is nearly seven times larger than Montenegro.
+Also, Montenegro has more breeding birds than the United Kingdom, the Czech Republic, Portugal, Denmark, Slovenia, and Switzerland, for example.

 The first preview of the ornithological richness of Montenegro in the form of a list of bird species was published as the Catalogus faunae Yugoslavia by the Academy of Sciences and Arts of Slovenia in 1973, as pertaining part of the Catalog of the bird fauna of SFR Yugoslavia.
 Later, the bird fauna of Montenegro was elaborated in the context of the Diversity of Bird Species in Yugoslavia, with an Overview of Species of International Importance in 1995, and, finally the List of Birds of Montenegro with Bibliography, which represents the first independent paper related solely to its territory.

-The most interesting areas of bird watching are Lake Skadarsko, Lake Šasko, Bigradska Gora and saltpans of Ucinj and Tivat.
+The most interesting areas for bird watching are Lake Skadarsko, Lake Šasko, Bigradska Gora, and the saltpans of Ucinj and Tivat.

 Montenegro Hostel Team